-As we come into harvest time for the majority of our southern hemisphere customers we figured we are well overdue for an update on our progress.
+As we come into harvest time for the majority of our southern hemisphere customers, we figured we are well overdue for a progress update.

-Let’s try again … we see tracking data as critical to ensuring an amazing wine, but we don’t want winemakers to be burdened by this task and we don’t want tracking data to take away from the element of instinct involved in winemaking.
+We see tracking data as critical to ensure an amazing wine.
+But we don’t want winemakers to be burdened by this task.
+We don’t want tracking data to take away from the element of instinct involved in winemaking.
 We’ve set about developing a product that automates data collection and analysis so winemakers have more time to spend perfecting the wine.

 We have had the pleasure of working with some absolutely fantastic winemakers in 2018 and we’re so excited to see the first iteration of our product up and running in VinPro’s tanks in just 2 short weeks!

-After extensive conversations with winemakers from NZ and Aus we settled on a first iteration of a hardware product to automate measurements of pH and Brix in the wine tanks.
+After extensive conversations with winemakers from NZ and Aus we developed a hardware product to automate measurements of pH and Brix/Baume and temperature in the wine tanks.
 This is coupled with a software solution, allowing winemakers to check wine attributes in real time, in the office and out of it.

-After VinPro we are looking to fit out more customers - if you’re interested in having your tanks fitted out or trialing a few tanks then please reach out.
-Our calendar is filling up fast so the sooner the better!
+After VinPro, we are looking to fit out more customers!
+If you’re interested in having your tanks fitted out or for trialing a few tanks, then please reach out.
+Our calendar is filling up fast.... so the sooner, the better!
 Email firstname.lastname@example.org to express interest.

 This year we’re excited to keep working with our winemakers on the data they need to make winemaking easier.
 This includes;

-Happy Harvest winemakers of NZ and Aus!
-Go well and we look forward to meeting more of you this year!
+Happy Harvest, winemakers of NZ and Aus!
+We look forward to meeting more of you this year!

-Winely was founded in 2017 while spending Jacob Manning and Abbe Hyde spent time working with SproutX agtech accelerator teams in Melbourne, Australia.
+Winely was founded in 2017 while the co-founders Jacob Manning and Abbe Hyde spent time working with SproutX agtech accelerator teams in Melbourne, Australia.

-The co-founders had worked together before on various projects but this time the project was in Jacob Manning's domain.
-Having exited a startup in 2013 for a bit of cash, which paid for him to do two more degrees in science which strengthen his knowledge in the agtech space.
+The co-founders had worked together before on various projects; but this time, the project was in Jacob Manning's domain.
+Having exited in an agtech startup in 2013 for a bit of cash, which paid for him to do two more degrees in science, strengthening his knowledge in the agtech space.
 “I boot strapped that startup from a local New Plymouth startup to Australasia wide.
 The soil science really interested me.”
-In 2011 after leaving KPMG as an accountant to work full time on Wholesale soil solutions Ltd he realised he need more knowledge and proceeded to study biotechnology at Otago University.
+In 2011, after leaving KPMG as an accountant to work full-time on Wholesale Soil Solutions Ltd., he realised he needed more knowledge and proceeded to study Biotechnology at Otago University.

-Science solutions to technical problems always interested Jacob and this lead him to founding Winely with Abbe Hyde and Scout Lui.
+Science solutions to technical problems always interested Jacob and this lead him to founding Winely with Abbe Hyde.

 Why am I doing this?

-Abbe Hyde background was slightly different.
-Having completely a Masters in disruptive innovation she went on to found a high tech startup in the events industry.
-She led the team to raise over $150,000 and work with over 100 different events and event planners to help eliminate issues with low attendance to events.
+Abbe Hyde's background was slightly different.
+Having completed a Master's in Disruptive Innovation, she went on to found a high- tech startup in the Events Industry.
+She led the team to raise over $150,000 and worked with over 100 different events and event planners to help eliminate issues with low attendance in events.

 Why am I doing this?